-An extremely interesting project in the serious game portfolio from MOLO17 is, without a doubt, the UniUD – CT Trainer or, with its working title, MIMICT (Mimic + CT), as anticipated in the previous article dedicated to the advantages of using AR / VR for medical training.
+An extremely interesting project in the serious game portfolio from MOLO17 is, without a doubt, the UniUD Virtual CT Trainer for X-Ray Technologists-in-training, with its working title, MIMICT (Mimic + CT), as anticipated in the previous article dedicated to the advantages of using AR/VR for medical training.
 The project was born from a collaboration between MOLO17 and the University of Udine (Italy) and it is targeted to the X-Ray technologist degree programme.

 The final product is a simulation software VR that recreates the experience of executing a broad range of CT (computed tomography) examinations from the X-Ray Technologist point of view, simulating both the patient’s interactions and the scanner usage.

 Although, in this specific project, it has not been possible the use of technologies that involve „important“ forms of persistence, such as Couchbase, new and different scenarios can also be opened.
 For example, solutions for remote supervised training can be developed and, for students, exercises and exams can be created directly online whose outcome is verifiable without having to be physically present.
 This has obvious and interesting implications, as the student is enabled to experience everything from home, a key possibility for any educational institution in the face of the present post-covid situation.

 Here we will tell you about the rationale behind this tool’s existence and its peculiarities.